The Rise of the Fourth Power - Iran

 Backfire: “A Whole Civilization will die tonight”

 Pape says that President Trump’s threat that “a whole civilization will die tonight” will not be soon forgotten by the rest of the world.
-It constitutes the clearest the of genocide that we’ve seen and Professor Pape suggests it may change European leaders’ willingness to allow their nuclear weapons to be controlled by the US.
+It constitutes “‘clearer evidence of genocidal intent’ " than almost any other historical example” (see footnote below @7:04) and Professor Pape suggests it may change European leaders’ willingness to allow their nuclear weapons to be controlled by the US.

 What is “The Escalation Trap”: (AI)